Aliya Explains Chess Variants: KINGHOUSE

 COACH AND COLUMNIST

-Chess variant, Kinghouse, is the second of fourteen variants in our special article series focusing on other chess playing games.
+Chess variant, Kinghouse, is the second of fifteen variants in our special article series focusing on other chess playing games.
 Chess variants are one of the most enjoyable parts of chess.
 Whether you’re goofing off with your friends, playing by yourself on a computer, or even competing in a chess variant tournament.
 Chess variants offer many different ways to have fun playing chess and improve in different aspects of the game.

 KINGhouse